Zihang97/Visual-Question-Answering/Sprint4/README.md

 </p>

 ### Improve the performance
+Based on previous 80 epoches checkpoint, I trained another 80 epoches needing 3.5 hrs with 3 V100 GPUs on SCC.
+The results from later training show that both mIOU and accuracy changed very little in last 20 epoches, in some epoches the results even got worse.
+I think the reason lied in the simple network with only 50 layers maybe having degradation in deep training.

 | Backbone     | CityScapes val mIoU | CityScapes accuracy | Pretrained Model |
 | :----------: |:-----------------: |:-------------------:|:----------------:|
 | ResNet 50 + CRF   | 60%                | 95%                 | [Dropbox](https://www.dropbox.com/s/qac5r3n0na69s9g/best_model.pth?dl) |